owos02/Linux-Introduction/README.md

 My personal recommendation is [Linux Mint](https://www.linuxmint.com/)

-It is the one I am using and it is the one which i assume you to use for the later points.
+It is the one I am using and it is the one which I assume you to use for the later points.
 Though I will cover stuff for other Distributions too.

-If you are more into learning than a Daily Driver (Term: Using it for daily activities such as browsing, gaming, document editing, etc...), then you might want to look into more DIY Distros.
+If you are more into learning than a Daily Driver, then you might want to look into more DIY Distros.
 One example would be [Arch Linux](https://archlinux.org/).
 It is the most well known Distro for it.
-There is also a big dedicated community around it with its own wiki called [ArchWiki](https://wiki.archlinux.org/).
+There is also a big dedicated community around it with it's own wiki called [ArchWiki](https://wiki.archlinux.org/).

 There are of course a lot of other Distributions which are interesting to look at.
 Just take your time and look into them as your Usage may differ to mine.